-A Privacy and Civil Liberties Impact Assessment (PCLIA) is an analysis of how information is handled in compliance with legal, regulatory, and policy privacy requirements.
-This includes an analysis to ensure compliance with Privacy Act requirements.
+A Privacy and Civil Liberties Impact Assessment (PCLIA) is an analysis of how information is handled in compliance with legal, regulatory, and privacy policy requirements, as well as information privacy issues that may affect civil liberties.
+This includes an analysis to ensure compliance with the Privacy Act requirements.
 It allows the assessment of the risks associated with collecting, maintaining, and disseminating information and discusses the mitigation strategies used to address those risks.
-Section 208 of the E-Government Act of 2002 (E-Gov Act) requires agencies to conduct
+Section 208 of the E-Government Act of 2002 (E-Gov Act) requires agencies to conduct PCLIAs for electronic information systems and collections that involve the collection, maintenance, or dissemination of information in identifiable form from or about members of the public.
+Links to the Treasury's PCLIAs are available on Treasury's website, at Privacy and Civil Liberties Impact Assessments | U.S. Department of the Treasury

-&lt;sup>1 See 31 C.F.R. §§ 1.20-1.36
+1 See 31 C.F.R. §§ 1.20-1.36